 A look at our past Conference photos where girls can gain solid practical experience with science as a process that is fun and compelling.

 Thank you for your interest in Tri-Valley Expanding Your Horizons.
 Registration is currently closed.
-Please join us for the next conference in February 2022.
-Registration will open in late January 2022.
+Please join us for the next conference in 2022.

 If you are looking for other events like EYH, please check out other EYH Conferences in the Bay Area.